Ashor11/3-tier-note-app-DevSecOps/ansible/README-ansible.md

 - Python 3.9 with pip and required packages (Flask, pytest, flake8, pytest-cov)
 - Java 17 (for SonarQube)
-- Docker CE
+- Docker CE with proper permissions
 - Helm 3
 - AWS CLI v2
-- SonarQube Scanner
 - kubectl
 - JFrog CLI

-## Azure DevOps Agent Configuration

-The playbook includes commented sections for Azure DevOps agent setup.
-To use this:

-1. Uncomment the Azure DevOps agent setup section in `azure_devops_setup.yml`
-2. Replace `YOUR_ORGANIZATION` with your Azure DevOps organization name
-3. Replace `YOUR_PAT_TOKEN` with a Personal Access Token that has the appropriate permissions
+- Node.js 14
+- Azure CLI

+## Docker Installation

+The playbook includes a simplified Docker installation that:

+1. Installs Docker using dnf/yum
+2. Sets proper permissions on the Docker socket
+3. Enables and starts the Docker service
+4. Adds the current user to the Docker group
+5. Verifies the installation by running a test container

 ## Customization